The program of 2026 edition of the Conference will be published in mid-September.

-The full program 2025, including posters, is available here
+The full program of previous edition, 2025, including posters, is available here

 • The conference takes place from Monday morning 9:00 to Wednesday at 13:00